woman wearing a white lab coat using a phoropter to test a patient's eyes

 Duties

-- Examine patients’ eyes, conduct tests and use instruments to assess eye health
+• Examine patients’ eyes, conduct tests and use instruments to assess and give information on eye health and care

-- Diagnose, monitor and use non-surgical treatments to deal with eye diseases, such as glaucoma, cataracts and macular degeneration
+• Use non-surgical treatments to monitor and diagnose disorders and diseases within the human eye and visual system such as glaucoma, cataracts and macular degeneration

-- Refer patients to ophthalmologists (for further medical treatment or eye surgery) and other medical professionals, as needed
+• Refer patients to ophthalmologists (surgeons and specialists in eye disease) for further medical treatment or eye surgery and other medical professionals, as needed

-Optometrists may specialize in areas, including dry eye care, vision therapy, low vision treatment and specialty contact lens fitting.
+Doctors of optometry may specialize in areas including dry eye care, vision therapy, low vision treatment and specialty contact lens fitting.

 Earnings